bloomventures/omni/README.md

 DOMAIN="https://domain.in.prod.com"
 ```

-See `bloom.omni.auth/fx` for re-frame helpers.
+See `bloom.omni.auth.oauth.fx` for re-frame helpers.

 ## Other helper namespaces: